-In the course of 2016, the Company updated its Corporate Governance Charter which was disclosed on its website.
+On 2 January 2018, the Company updated its Corporate Governance Charter which was disclosed on its website.
 Its website is continuously updated to publish the most recent information available, concerning especially the financial calendar for information purposes, and the management.